davideloba/daliMaster_rpi/README.md

 * Make connections (you can find an example [here](https://))
   * Connect your lamps to their ballasts
-  * Connect your ballast to mains..be careful!
+  * Connect your ballasts to mains..be careful!
   * Connect your ballasts and [daliMaster](https://) hat to DALI bus
   * Connect your 24V DC power supply to mains and to [daliMaster](https://)..again, be careful!

-* If I'm right, now you should have all of lamps on.
+* If I'm right, now you should have all lamps on.

 * Turn your Raspberry Pi™ on.